-Age Position Prior Experience 55 Chairman, President, Chief Executive Officer and Director Mr. Walsh was appointed President and Chief Executive Officer as well as elected as a Director of the Company effective September 8, 2020.
+Name Age Position Prior Experience Ian K. Walsh 56 Chairman, President, Chief Executive Officer and Director Mr. Walsh was appointed President and Chief Executive Officer as well as elected as a Director of the Company effective September 8, 2020.
 Effective April 14, 2021, Mr. Walsh was appointed Chairman of the Board.
-Prior to joining the Company, Mr. Walsh served as Chief Operating Officer at REV Group, Inc., a leading designer, manufacturer, and distributor of specialty vehicles and related aftermarket parts and services.
-Prior to that, he progressed through leadership roles of increasing responsibility at Textron Inc., where he most recently served as President and Chief Executive Officer of TRU Simulation and Training.
+Prior to joining the Company, Mr. Walsh was Chief Operating Officer at REV Group, Inc., a leading designer, manufacturer, and distributor of specialty vehicles and related aftermarket parts and services, since 2018.
+Prior to that, he progressed through leadership roles of increasing responsibility at Textron Inc., where he most recently served as President and Chief Executive Officer of TRU Simulation and Training from 2015 to 2018.
 Prior to joining Textron, he served as an officer and naval aviator in the U.S. Marine Corps.
 Mr. Walsh is a certified Six Sigma Black Belt.
-60 Senior Vice President and Chief Operating Officer Mr. Bartlett was named segment lead of both the Engineered Products segment and Structures segment, effective December 31, 2021, and has served as Senior Vice President and Chief Operating Officer since January 4, 2021.
-Prior to joining Kaman, Mr. Bartlett served as President and Chief Executive Officer of Textron Airborne Solutions, and held increasing positions of responsibility at Beechcraft Corporation ending his time as President of Beechcraft Defense Company.
-Mr. Bartlett held a distinguished military career retiring from the U.S. Navy in 2008 as a Captain.
-41 Senior Vice President and Chief Financial Officer Mr. Coogan was appointed Senior Vice President and Chief Financial Officer, effective July 8, 2021.
-Mr. Coogan has served in various roles since joining the Company in 2008, most recently as Vice President, Investor Relations & Business Development from January 2020 through July 2021 and prior to that Vice President, Investor Relations from April 2017 through December 2019.
+James G. Coogan 42 Senior Vice President, Chief Financial Officer and Treasurer Mr. Coogan was appointed Senior Vice President and Chief Financial Officer, effective July 8, 2021, and he was appointed Treasurer, effective January 18, 2023.
+Mr. Coogan has served in various roles since joining the Company in 2008, most recently as Vice President, Investor Relations & Business Development from January 2020 through July 2021 and prior to that, Vice President, Investor Relations from April 2017 through December 2019.
 Previous Kaman positions include: Assistant Vice President, SEC Compliance and External Reporting, Director, External Reporting and SEC Compliance, and Manager, External Reporting and SEC Compliance.
-Prior to joining the company, Mr. Coogan held positions at Ann Taylor Stores Corporation, Mohegan Tribal Gaming Authority and PricewaterhouseCoopers.
-55 Senior Vice President and General Counsel 1 55 60 41 Officer and Director Senior Vice President and Chief Operating Officer Senior Vice President and Chief Financial Officer
+Prior to joining the Company, Mr. Coogan held positions at Ann Taylor Stores Corporation, Mohegan Tribal Gaming Authority and PricewaterhouseCoopers.
+Carroll K. Lane 47 Senior Vice President and Segment Lead, Engineered Products and Precision Products Mr. Lane joined the Company in July 2022 and was appointed segment lead of Precision Products as well as Senior Vice President and President, Kaman Air Vehicles and Kaman Precision Products.
+In January 2023, he was appointed segment lead of Engineered Products in addition to his previous responsibilities.
+Prior to joining the Company, Mr. Lane held positions of increasing responsibility at United Technologies Corporation ("UTC"), now Raytheon Technologies Corporation, including President of Commercial Engines, Pratt & Whitney from 2020 to 2022; Vice President of Investor Relations from 2016 to 2020; and Vice President of Commercial Engines Aftermarket, Pratt & Whitney.
+Prior to joining UTC, Mr. Lane was a Director with CSP Associates, an aerospace and defense advisory firm.
+Richard S. Smith, Jr. 63 Senior Vice President, General Counsel and Secretary d Mr. Smith was appointed Senior Vice President and General Counsel, effective January 27, 2023, after having previously served as Vice President, Deputy General Counsel and Secretary since joining the Company in the fall of 2012.
+Before joining the Company, Mr. Smith had been a partner with the Hartford, Connecticut law firm Murtha Cullina LLP, for approximately 21 years and, before that, an associate since graduating from the Duke University School of Law in the spring of 1984.